Summer Music Institute

 4. recent chamber music repertoire studied/performed

-ALL TUITION, FEES (AND HOUSING COSTS if applicable) DUE BY APRIL 30.
+ALL TUITION, FEES AND HOUSING/MEAL PLAN PAYMENT (if applicable) DUE BY APRIL 30.

 Detailed Registration and Scholarship Information